-I have seen many State’s Attorneys in court offer what seem to be appealing plea offers.
-However, the State’s Attorney is not your lawyer.
-They will not fully advice you of all possible legal defenses, and most importantly, the legal consequences by accepting their plea offer.
-For instance, the State’s Attorney will not advise you of the possible MVA ramifications associated with accepting a DUI plea offer.
-The State’s Attorney will not tell you the deficiencies or mistakes made by the police officers in your case.
+The state’s attorney often offers what seem to be appealing plea offers.
+However, the state’s attorney is not your attorney.
+They will not offer or explain all possible legal defenses, nor will they educate you on the legal consequences you face as a result of accepting their plea offer.
+They will not mention or elaborate on the possible MVA ramifications associated with accepting a DUI plea offer and they certainly won’t alert you to deficiencies or mistakes made by the police officers in your case.

-The consequences of a DUI conviction or probation before judgment are severe.
-Even a probation before judgment will remain on your record forever as it cannot be expunged in the State of Maryland.
+The consequences of a DUI conviction are severe.
+Even probation before judgment will remain on your record forever as it cannot be expunged in the state of Maryland.

-You will not know the law or how it should be applied in court.
-But you will be upheld to the same standard as an adequately trained lawyer if you choose to represent yourself.
+Unless you are a law student or attorney, you don’t know the law and its intricacies, nor do you know how it should be applied in court.
+Even so, you will be upheld to the same standard as an adequately trained lawyer if you choose to represent yourself.

-Do I have a right to a jury trial?
+Do I Have a Right to a Trial by Jury?

-If the maximum penalty for the offense you are charged with is more than ninety days (3 months) of incarceration, then you have a right to demand a jury trial.
+If the maximum penalty for the offense you are charged with is more than ninety days of incarceration, you have a right to demand a jury trial.

-If you have been arrested and charged with a DUI/DWI, you were most likely given a Temporary (paper) License by the Officer.
-You are permitted to drive with the Temporary License for 45 days.
-On the 46th day, if you take no action, your license will automatically be suspended.
+If you have been arrested and charged with a DUI or DWI, you were most likely given a temporary paper license by the arresting officer.
+You are permitted to drive with the temporary license for 45 days.
+On day 46, if you take no action, your license will automatically be suspended.

-There are alternative options to fight the suspension being lodged against your driving privilege and/or request modifications to avoid an outright suspension.
-Those modifications could include a restricted license, or Ignition Interlock.
-Each case and facts are different.
-An experienced attorney can further advise you of your specific options.
+There are alternative options to fight the suspension being lodged against your driving privilege.
+You may also request modifications to avoid an outright suspension.
+Those modifications could include a restricted license or ignition interlock.
+Each case and facts are different, and an experienced attorney can further advise you of your specific options.

 No!
 The preliminary breath test given at the scene is a guide for the police officer to determine if a DUI arrest is appropriate.
 The results of the PBT are not admissible in court.

-For a first offense DUI, you are facing a maximum penalty of year in jail, $1,000 fine and/or twelve (12) points on your driving record.
+For a first offense DUI, you face a maximum penalty one year in jail, $1,000 fine, and/or twelve 12 points on your driving record.
 If a minor was in the vehicle, the maximum penalty is two years and a $2,000 fine.

-For a first offense DWI, you are facing a maximum penalty of sixty (60) days in jail, $500 fine, and/or eight (8) points on your driving record.
+For a first offense DWI, you face a maximum penalty of sixty days in jail, $500 fine, and/or 8 points on your driving record.

-It is considered to be a Per Se violation of driving under the influence of alcohol if the driver has a Blood Alcohol Content (BAC) of 0.08 or higher.
+It is considered a per se violation of driving under the influence of alcohol if the driver has a blood alcohol content (BAC) of 0.08 or higher.

-If a driver’s BAC is 0.05 or less, then the presumption will be that the driver is neither under the influence of alcohol nor impaired by alcohol.
+If a driver’s BAC is 0.05 or less, the presumption is that the driver is neither under the influence of alcohol nor impaired by alcohol.

-If a driver’s BAC is higher than 0.05 but less than 0.07, then there will be no presumption based on the driver’s BAC (although the BAC may be used along with other competent evidence to come to a conclusion as to the driver’s state of impairment or lack thereof).
+If a driver’s BAC is higher than 0.05 but less than 0.07, there is no presumption based on the driver’s BAC (although it may be used along with other competent evidence to conclude as to the driver’s state of impairment or lack thereof).

 If a driver’s BAC is 0.07 or higher but less than 0.08, then it is presumed that the driver was impaired by alcohol.

-If a driver’s BAC is 0.02 or higher, then the BAC will be prima facie evidence that the driver was operating a motor vehicle with alcohol in his or her system.
+If a driver’s BAC is 0.02 or higher, then the BAC is prima facie evidence that the driver was operating a motor vehicle with alcohol in his or her system.

-If you request a MVA hearing within 10 days from the date of your offense you are guaranteed to obtain an extension of your temporary license until your MVA hearing date
+If you request an MVA hearing within 10 days of your offense, you are guaranteed an extension of your temporary license until your MVA hearing date.

-If you request a MVA hearing within 30 days from the date of your offense, you are guaranteed a hearing with MVA, but possibly not an extension of your temporary license.
+If you request an MVA hearing within 30 days of your offense, you are guaranteed a hearing with MVA but are not guaranteed an extension of your temporary license.

 In the State of Maryland, a DUI is a misdemeanor.

-An ignition interlock device means a device that connects a motor vehicle’s ignition system to a breath analyzer that measures a driver’s alcohol concentration and prevents a motor vehicle ignition from starting the motor vehicle if a driver’s alcohol concentration exceeds the calibrated setting on the device.
+An ignition interlock device connects a motor vehicle’s ignition system to a breath analyzer that measures a driver’s alcohol concentration, thereby preventing a motor vehicle from starting if a driver’s BAC exceeds the calibrated setting on the device.

-Once enrolled in the Ignition Interlock program, you are required to start the vehicle that has the device installed a minimum of 50 times within 30 days.
-If you have valid justification for not starting your vehicle with the required number of starts, you must notify MVA immediately (ill, out of the country, etc.).
+Once enrolled in the ignition interlock program, you are required to start the vehicle that has the device installed a minimum of 50 times within thirty days.
+If you have valid justification for not starting your vehicle the required number of times (illness, travel, etc.), you must notify the MVA immediately.

-There are a number of different ways you may be found to be in violation of the Ignition Interlock program.
+There are several different ways you may be found to be in violation of the ignition interlock program.
 You are allowed three violations, each of which will extend your time in the program by thirty days.
 On the fourth violation, you will be excluded from the program and your license will be suspended or revoked.
-However, you can request a hearing with MVA to fight against being excluded from the program.
+However, you can request an MVA hearing to fight against program exclusion.

 Regardless of guilt or innocence, I recommend every client obtain an alcohol evaluation from a certified treatment center.
-The treatment center will be able to assess what if any alcohol counsel is necessary.
-It is best to follow through and complete all of their recommendations prior to your trial.
-Worst case scenario, you are found not guilty and the treatment is not necessary for your case.
-If you are found guilty, it is almost guaranteed that a Judge is going to order that you have an evaluation and complete any recommended treatment.
-Some Judges will consider placing you on unsupervised probation if you have already completed all recommended counseling.
+The treatment center will be able to assess what, if any, alcohol counsel is necessary.
+It is best to follow through and complete all of their recommendations before your trial.
+If you are found not guilty, the treatment probably wasn’t necessary but didn’t cause any harm.
+If you are found guilty, it is almost guaranteed that a judge will order you to have an evaluation and complete any recommended treatment if you haven’t done so already.
+Some judges will consider placing you on unsupervised probation if you have already completed counseling.

-Depending on the facts and circumstances of your case, it may also be beneficial for you to attend AA meetings and obtain a home group and sponsor.
+Depending on the facts and circumstances of your case, it may also be beneficial for you to attend Alcoholics Anonymous meetings and obtain a sponsor and home group.